Nov 24, 2009

 How does HER Helmet Thursdays work?

 1. Cyclists make a special effort to support participating businesses/organizations, especially on Thursdays.
-To get the discount, they bike to the business/other venue, enter with helmet in hand, and mention HER Helmet Thursdays.
-(See special section regarding lodging discounts.)
+To get the discount, they bike (or bike-and-ride) to the business/other venue, enter with helmet in hand, and mention HER Helmet Thursdays.
+For lodging discounts, there are special arrangements; see below or click here.

 2. Participating businesses/organizations give cyclists a discount every Thursday, except for certain restricted dates, as mentioned below.

 Every H-E-R business or organization is encouraged to offer the discount percentage that works best for their establishment at this time.
 If in the future they’d like to raise or lower the discount percentage, they are welcome to.
-In that event, their posted listings will be revised, and a new certificate of participation will be provided that reflects the change.
-And, of course, if a participant ever wishes to drop out, they can be deleted from the list of participants.
+And, of course, if a participant ever wishes to drop out, they can simply let me know.

 Lodging discounts?
 You mean they’ve gotta bike all the way to Monterey County?